llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 After: _No Warning_

-`%b` and `%B` are new formats for printing of binary representation of integers that was specified in ISO C2X draft.
+`%b` and `%B` are new formats for printing binary representations of integers specified in the ISO C23 draft.
 There are already several libc implementations available that support this format. (glibc >= 2.35, for example)

-Clang 17 recognizes this new format to be in line with those libc implementations.
+Clang 17 recognizes this new format to align with those libc implementations.

 ### Constexpr-related diagnostics
 - Clang often prints the subexpression values of binary operators such as `==`, `||`, and `&&` in static assertion failures to help users understand the cause of the failure.
-Clang 17 stops printing subexpression values if the binary operator is `||` because it is obvious that both subexpressions evaluate to `false` in that case.
+Clang 17 stops printing subexpression values if the binary operator is `||` because it is evident that both subexpressions evaluate to `false` in that case.

 - The error message for the failure of static assertion now points to the asserted expression instead of the `static_assert` token.